Tanont Chumroen

 Tanont Chumroen, better known by his nickname Nont, is a Thai singer and actor.
 A native of Phuket, he graduated from Bangkok University in 2013.
 In 2012, he won the first season of The Voice Thailand, where he began establishing a large following.
 In 2018, he won the 4th season of The Mask Singer.

 Early life

-Tanont Chumroen is the smallest child of his family with one brother.
+Tanont Chumroen is the youngest child of his family with one older brother.
 He finished Elementary and Lower Secondary Education from Ban Samkong Municipal School in Phuket Province.
-After the Voice Thailand Singing Contest, he moved to continue his schooling in Secondary Education Grade 4 at Sarasas Pittaya School, Bangkok, in 2013.
-He graduated from Bangkok University, Faculty of Communication Arts, majoring Radio and Television Broadcasting.
+After the Voice Thailand Singing Contest, he moved to continue his school in Secondary Education Grade 4 at Sarasas Pittaya School, Bangkok, in 2013.
+He graduated from Bangkok University, Faculty of Communication Arts, in major Radio and Television Broadcasting.

 Career

 Nont Tanont began singing at an early age.
 In his Elementary Education years, he already sang for the school rural band, “Samkong Super Dance,” Ban Samkong Municipal School, Phuket Province.
 When he was 11 (Elementary School Grade 5), he participated in “Ti Sip,” a famous television program representing “Dun Dara,” a blind audition for shining new star section, singing the song "Huk Kun Bo Dai Dok."
 During Lower Secondary Education years, Tanont started to take lessons to sing in Pop style, and played drums set as a hobby in a band he assembled with a circle of friends, namely “Sicma,” “Limit,” “Ballad” and “Rifle”, in Phuket Province where they performed and participated in various contests.
 In 2012, Nont participated in The Voice Thailand Season 1 where he won the championship and stepped into entertainment circle.